Zack Sabre Jr.: Suzuki-gun (2017–2022)

-At Wrestle Kingdom 13 he defeated Tomohiro Ishii to regain the British Heavyweight Championship.
-In March 2019, Sabre entered to the 2019 New Japan Cup, defeating Evil in the first round, Kota Ibushi in the second round but losing to Hiroshi Tanahashi in the quarter final.
-At G1 Supercard, Sabre defeated Hiroshi Tanahashi to retain the RPW British Heavyweight Championship.
+At Wrestle Kingdom 13, he defeated Ishii to regain the British Heavyweight Championship.
+In March 2019, Sabre entered to the 2019 New Japan Cup, defeating Evil in the first round, Ibushi in the second round but losing to Tanahashi in the quarter-final.
+At G1 Supercard, Sabre defeated Tanahashi to retain the British Heavyweight Championship.
 Sabre was announced as a participant of the 2019 G1 Climax.
-He walked away with 8 points after winning four matches, beating Bad Luck Fale, Will Ospreay, fellow Suzuki Gun stablemate Lance Archer, and Kenta, whilst suffering losses to Kazuchika Okada, Sanada, Hiroshi Tanahashi, Kota Ibushi, and Evil.
-At Royal Quest, Sabre lost the British Heavyweight Championship to Hiroshi Tanahashi.
-At Destruction in Beppu, Sabre pinned Tanahashi to regain the RPW British Heavyweight Championship for the fourth time.
+He walked away with 8 points after winning four matches, beating Bad Luck Fale, Will Ospreay, fellow Suzuki-gun stablemate Lance Archer, and Kenta, whilst suffering losses to Okada, Sanada, Tanahashi, Ibushi, and Evil.
+At Royal Quest, Sabre lost the British Heavyweight Championship to Tanahashi.
+At Destruction in Beppu, Sabre pinned Tanahashi to regain the British Heavyweight Championship for the fourth time.

-After retaining against Sanada, at Wrestle Kingdom 14, and Will Ospreay, at The New Beginning in Sapporo, Sabre lost the title to Ospreay on 14 February at an RPW event.
-Since then, he has started teaming up with fellow Suzuki Gun stablemate Taichi in pursuit of the Golden Aces' (Kota Ibushi and Hiroshi Tanahashi) IWGP Tag Team Championships.
+After retaining against Sanada at Wrestle Kingdom 14, and Ospreay at The New Beginning in Sapporo, Sabre lost the title to Ospreay on 14 February at an RPW event.
+Afterwards, he began teaming up with fellow Suzuki-gun stablemate Taichi in pursuit of the IWGP Tag Team Championship, held by Ibushi and Tanahashi.
 In the 2020 New Japan Cup, Sabre was eliminated in the first round by Ibushi.
 His partner Taichi, however, eliminated both Tanahashi and Ibushi from the tournament before being eliminated himself by Sanada.
-On 12 July, at Dominion, Sabre and Taichi defeated Tanahashi and Ibushi to win their IWGP Tag Team Championships, marking Sabre's first title win in NJPW.
+On 12 July, at Dominion, Sabre and Taichi defeated Tanahashi and Ibushi to win their tag titles, marking Sabre's first title win in NJPW.
 They retained the championship in a match against the former champions at Summer Struggle in Jingu.
 After one more successful defense, they lost the titles to G.O.D. at Wrestle Kingdom 15.
-However on June 1, he and Taichi regained the IWGP Tag Team Championship.
-They would lose them to World Tag League winners Hirooki Goto and YOSHI-HASHI at Wrestle Kingdom 16 Night 1.
+However, on 1 June he and Taichi regained the IWGP Tag Team Championship.
+They would lose them to World Tag League winners Hirooki Goto and Yoshi-Hashi at Wrestle Kingdom 16 Night 1.
 On Night 2, Suzuki-gun lost to Los Ingobernables de Japon, in an 8-man tag team match.
-On Night 3, Sabre Jr and fellow Suzuki-gun stablemate Yoshinobu Kanemaru lost to Pro Wrestling NOAH's Naomichi Marufuji and Yoshinari Ogawa.
+On Night 3, Sabre and fellow Suzuki-gun stablemate Yoshinobu Kanemaru lost to Pro Wrestling Noah's Naomichi Marufuji and Yoshinari Ogawa.